For gardeners in warm, temperate areas with light frost.

 Citrus grow best between 55°F and 85°F. They can usually tolerate temperatures down to 32 degrees for 2-3 hours.
 Some varieties are more cold hardy than others.
 Citrus can handle temperatures over 100 degrees as long as they are well watered.

-We have found that a light, well-drained commercial soil mix, such as Rose Garden Soil (formulated for outdoor use) can work well.
+We have found that a light, well-drained commercial soil mix can work well.
 Some experts make their own mixes using wood shavings, sand, and compost.

 Using dirt (native soil from your yard) in a container is not advisable.
 We also advise against putting gravel or any other material on the bottom of the pot, as this negatively impacts drainage over time.